ringcentral/web-apps/README.md

 You can use standalone [react-devtools](https://github.com/facebook/react/tree/master/packages/react-devtools) version to access your guest application.

 ##### Global

+:warning: [Module Federation](https://webpack.js.org/concepts/module-federation/) is a much better way to achieve the same.
+However you are using Webpack older than version 5 you can use this trick.

 Devtools will work perfectly if your host app is **not** build with React.